PLEASE CLICK BELOW TO VIEW ORGANISATIONAL STRUCTURE:

 Human Resource Division

-The Human Resource Division leads the provision, development and retention of the human capital to drive and support the Authority by ensuring the alignment of people management practices to the Authority’s strategic plan and the provision of required competencies within a world class working culture.
+The Human Resource Division leads the provision, development and retention of the human capital to drive and support the attainment of the Authority’s corporate objectives by ensuring the alignment of people management practices to its strategic plan and the provision of required competencies within a world class working culture.